ronnieoverby/ftx/README.md

 ![Screenshot](/docs/screenshot.png?raw=true)

 ## Why?
-Existing file transfer protocols tools/protocols have significant overhead that can dramatically increase the total time taken to move many files.
-This tool aims to impose as little overhead as possible.
-I built it to move many, many millions of small image files from one hosting provider to another.
+Existing file transfer protocols tools/protocols impose significant overhead that can dramatically increase the total time taken to move many files.
+This tool aims to have as little overhead as possible.
+I built this tool to move many, many millions of small image files from one hosting provider to another, without having to involve UPS/FedEx.

+## How?
+Less features; less work!
+Once the transfer session is established, an uninteruppted, unidirectional stream sends the files to the client.
+The transfer protocol is completely static.
+The only protocol-level metadata transferred is the next files length.
+If the bulk of data being transferred responds well to compression, gzip can be enabled.
+Multiple client connections are not supported.

+## Security?
+AES encryption can be enabled.
+Key exchange is facilitated by ECDH.
+You are on your own for integrity.
+The server endpoint is designed to be ephemeral; you set it up and you yourself connect the client to it.
+If you need additional security, there are many proxies available that can perform TLS termination/offloading (NGINX/STUNNEL to name a couple).

 ## Arguments